-The main hydraulic system supplies power to the slow-speed propulsion drive, the bow thrust pump and to the main minesweeping winches.
-The system is powered by four variable-delivery swash-plate pumps, mounted on the auxiliary 9-55B Deltic engine (Fig 6) and driven through a single clutch.
+The main hydraulic system supplies power to the slow-speed propulsion drive, the bow thrust pump, and to the main minesweeping winches.
+The system is powered by four variable-delivery swash-plate pumps, mounted on the auxiliary 9-55B Deltic engine (FIG. 6) and driven through a single clutch.

-These pumps are of a nominal 25 in3 capacity.
+The pumps are of a nominal $25 \text{-in}^3$ capacity.
 They have been under development for over five years and extensively tested, both separately and in conjunction with the Deltic engine test programme.

-Most disappointingly, after problems of slipper-plate separation, bearing failure, brinelling of the ball-and-socket joints and of piston seizure had been overcome, the pumps finally had to be downrated by slowing them slightly.
-However, it is hoped to effect a power recovery at a later stage by a combination of speeding up the auxiliary engine and adjusting the swash angles of the various drive motors.
+Most disappointingly, after problems of slipper-plate separation, bearing failure, brinelling of the ball-and-socket joints, and of piston seizure had been overcome, the pumps finally had to be downrated by slowing them slightly.
+However, it is hoped to effect a power recovery at a later stage by adjusting the swash angles of the various drive motors.

-It is worth mentioning that the standard of cleanliness aimed at, and achieved (CHARN 2000) is far more demanding than ever before in a system of this volume and complexity.
+It is worth mentioning that the standard of cleanliness aimed at and achieved (CHARN 2000) is far more demanding than ever before in a system of this volume and complexity.

-Machinery control
+Machinery Control